HussainAlsaeedi/HussainAlsaeedi/README.md

 I'm a data professional with 3+ years of experience transforming raw data into actionable business insights through analytics, reporting, and dashboard development.

-I specialize in SQL, Power BI, Python, SAP data analysis, and business intelligence solutions.
+I specialize in SQL, Power BI, Python, SAP data analysis, and business intelligence.

 ---